j-mhu/hera/tests/driverless/README.md

 As a result, there are a few places with very important TODOs.

 * cmdprocessor.go
-     - provide support for unsupported command codes below
+     - Provide support for unsupported command codes below.
-     - There are specific elements that need to be added to the command processor, such as fields to keep track of statements, number of parameters, number of columns, and the like.
-This is specific for the control flow between COM_STMT_PREPARE and COM_STMT_EXECUTE and COM_STMT_FETCH and COM_STMT_SEND_LONG_DATA.
+     - There are specific elements that need to be added to the command processor to keep track of statements.
+This is for prepared statements.
      - Not all of these commands are relevant or should be handled exactly as if Hera were a MySQL DBMS server.
-For example, COM_QUIT is unnecessary since workers return to the pool after the dispatched request is finished.
+          - For example, COM_QUIT is unnecessary
+     since workers return to the pool after the dispatched request is finished.
-     Similarly, COM_CLOSE, should not shut down a worker's connection to a database, it should just stop the request and sent the worker by to the idle connection pool.
+          - Similarly, COM_CLOSE, should not shut down a worker's connection to a database, it should just stop the request and sent the worker by to the idle connection pool.
-     - Fix segfaulting when client closes the connection.
-Should be similar to how the Hera server handles closed connections on the Hera-JDBC driver's side.
+     - Fix segfaulting when client closes the connection...
+     - Hera records the state of transactions and always updates the state variables for OCC commands.
+The same needs to be done for MySQL commands, but there may be subtle differences.
+          - Code for `COM_QUERY` is complete and could be used as an example.
 * mysqlpackets.go
-     - implement ReconstructColumnDefinition
+     - Implement ReconstructColumnDefinition
-     - implement BinaryProtocolResultSet
+     - Implement BinaryProtocolResultSet
-     - implement ResultsetRow
+     - Implement ResultsetRow

+* connectionhandler.go, server.go, config.go
+     - Set configuration to use MySQL vs OCC wire protocol.
+This currently needs to be done manually.

 Currently supported commands: